salmaghabri/literate-garden/content/A Deep Learning Model for Change Detection on Satellite  Images.md

 In this paper, we present a method proposed in [[Multitask learning for large-scale semantic change detection]] which uses a convolutional neural network for change detection on the OSCD dataset.
+# Intro
+- The changes to be analyzed can be various:
+	- cloud detection,
+	- appearance of roads and buildings,
+	- deforestation monitoring
+	- or agricultural crop monitoring.
+- we consider two co-registered images I1 and I2 of the same area and of the same size, N ×M pixels, and we want to compute a change map CM
+- data from the Sentinel-2 satellite, with images with a spatial resolution between 10 m and 60 m.
+- CM is a binary map where the value of a pixel is 1 if a change between I1 and I2 is detected and 0 otherwise.
+- We will use the Onera Satellite Change Detection (OSCD) dataset, which is already used for testing deep learning methods for the change detection problem.

 # Plan
 1. the algorithm and the dataset on which it was trained and tested.
 2. we report some experiments and tests we performed to evaluate the algorithm.
 In particular, we present other tests than the one already included in the OSCD dataset.